 Todd Moss is assistant professor of entrepreneurship and sustainability at Syracuse University’s Whitman School of Management.
 He also serves as faculty director for the Sustainable Enterprise Partnership.
 His research interests focus on the intersections of entrepreneurship, innovation and social responsibility.
 Prior to his academic career, he worked at Ford Motor Company in various product strategy and engineering assignments.
 He earned his Ph.D. in business administration with an emphasis in strategy and entrepreneurship from Texas Tech University.
 He also holds B.S. and M.S. degrees in mechanical engineering, as well as an MBA, all from Brigham Young University.

-David Newman is the chair of the Department of Forest and Natural Resources Management and professor of resource economics and policy at the SUNY College of Environmental Science and Forestry.
+David Newman is a professor of resource economics and policy at the SUNY College of Environmental Science and Forestry.
 His primary research areas have been the economics of public policy related to timber supply and land use change.
 He has a B.S. in forest management from the University of California, Berkeley, an M.S. in forest resource economics from Duke University and a Ph.D. in natural resource economics from Duke University.

 Latest posts by Kerri Howell (see all)